subhylahiri/sl_py_tools/numpy_tricks/linalg/README.md

 * `matrdiv`:
     Matrix division from right (exact or least-squares).
 * `qr`:
     QR decomposition with broadcasting and subclass passing.
 Does not implement the deprecated modes of `numpy.linalg.qr`.

 ## GUfuncs
 These implement the functions above.
 * `gufuncs.matmul`:
+    Implements `matmul` above.
 * `gufuncs.solve`:
 * `gufuncs.rsolve`:
 * `gufuncs.lstsq`: